vitevaisrael/LitRev-2/API.md

 - `X-RateLimit-Limit`: Request limit per window
 - `X-RateLimit-Remaining`: Remaining requests in current window
 - `X-RateLimit-Reset`: Time when the rate limit resets

+## Implementation Notes

+For an internal overview of the Explorer pipeline (service → queue → worker → JobStatus/ExplorerRun) and how it’s designed to integrate with a future Chat interface, see `docs/EXPLORER-ARCHITECTURE.md`.